A peer group mentoring programme for church leaders

 Courage is essential if we are to be effective leaders, and EQUIP aims to help us develop and maintain this courage.
 A church leader has to have the courage to persist in preaching the whole counsel of God, knowing that some of what we are called to say is unpalatable.
 Sometimes progress in our churches is blocked by particular individuals who occupy key roles in an unhelpful way.
 It takes courage to move them.
 Sometimes it’s the church program which needs to be changed.
 Sometimes the problem is the way buildings are used, or the buildings themselves.

-If church leaders are to concentrate on what matters most, they must also learn to delegate other things.
+The work of a church leader is complex.
+There always seems to be too much to do, and it is hard to prioritise.
+At EQUIP we look at principles of time management.
+In particular, we discuss the issue of delegation, because if church leaders are to concentrate on what matters most, they must also be able to delegate other things.
 The following seven things are an important part of any healthy church, but as far as possible should not occupy the time of the church leader:

 Social events which help the congregation cohere as a group